luci-project/eval-atc23/libxcrypt/README.md

 *Luci*'s configuration is stored in environmental variables:
  * dynamic updates are enabled
  * debug output stored to `luci.log`
- * status info with information about succesfull and rejected dynamic updates are stored in a `status,info` file
+ * status info with information about successful and rejected dynamic updates are stored in a `status,info` file
  * connection information for `bean-elfvarsd` service is set
  * detection of outdated code (using *userfaultfd*) is **disabled**

 Then the test application is executed.

 Most test cases fully utilize a CPU core -- and depending on the particular test, the execution time of a single test case will vary a lot: between 1us and 25s.
-It might even happen, that a long running test cases will not finish during the time between two updates (which is not a problem at all, but might be a bit confusing in the outputs).
+It might even happen, that a long-running test case will not finish during the time between two updates (which is not a problem at all, but might be a bit confusing in the outputs).

 When taking scheduling into account and depending on the system, the detection of outdated code would need to be adjusted to a rather high value to prevent false positives.
-In the interest of run time we have decided to disable userfault for this test case by default allowing us a shorter runtime per test case.
+In the interest of run time we have decided to disable userfaultfd for this test case by default allowing us a shorter runtime per test case.
-However, you can change this behaviour and adjust the settings by modifing the environment variables in `run-test.sh`.
+However, you can change this behavior and adjust the settings by modifying the environment variables in `run-test.sh`.

 After a certain time, the symbolic link is modified to point to the subsequent version of the library (and noted with timestamp in `link.log`).

-*Luci* should now detect the change (employing *inotify*), check the compatibility (including quering `bean-elfvarsd`), and then either perform the update to the new version or discard it and continue the test application with the previous version.
+*Luci* should now detect the change (employing *inotify*), check the compatibility (including querying `bean-elfvarsd`), and then either perform the update to the new version or discard it and continue the test application with the previous version.
 In either case, it writes to `status.info` (`SUCCESS` or `FAILED`).

 The control script `run-test.sh` will check this status file after a few seconds: